DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Fixed: Pressing a DK twice released both its base characters instead of just one.
 Now only base char 0 (the s0 DK entry) is released.
 * EPKL v1.3.2: Dual-function CoDeKey (Compose+Dead key).
 	- Cmk-CAWS-eD MicroSoft Keyboard Layout Creator `.KLC` files in `Other\MSKLC`, both ISO-Angle and an ANSI-Angle(Z) versions.
 Builds in `.zip` files.
-	- Added palatal-hook letters to the ogonek-commabelow DK, as only the s mapping overlapped.
-Mapped ᶊ to ß (AltGr+s) for this DK.
-		- Also, Macron-Below on the Macron key, more special digits and several other new mappings.
-Reworked turnstiles on the Science DK.
-	- Added `FRST/WP` arrow symbols to the Macron DK. `FRST` is an arrow cross, `WP` left-right and up-down arrows.
-Single on unshifted, double on shifted and AltGr.
-		- These arrow symbol mappings are geometrically mapped in a Colemak-centric way.
-For another layout, revision is desirable.
 	- You can hide the images for a specific dead key, rather than dead key images in general.
 To hide all DK images, specify 'DKs' (WIP).
 	- Fixed: Shifted state entries with an unshifted character would get the character shifted by sticky Shift.
 This is the case for Dvorak Sym.
 		- As a fix, the offending entries were given `→` prefixes so they're sent literally.